Elder Care: RESOURCES

 The National Council on the Aging (NCOA) primarily works with community organizations and professionals to promote the dignity, self-determination and well-being of older persons through a wide variety of services and programs.

-The leading provider network management company in the U.S. for local care resources and information is found on this website.
-Housing, food and transportation are a few issues this website is concerned with.
+The leading provider network management company in the U.S. for local care resources and information, including housing, food and transportation-related issues.

 Elder Care Locator